Retropaint/skelform_dev_docs/src/rendering.md

 # Rendering

-The final step of any runtime is rendering the animation, or simply providing the bones to the consumer:
+The final step of any runtime is rendering the animation, or simply providing the animated bones to the consumer:

 ```go
 type AnimationOptions struct {